Hymns on Nisibis — XLIII

 Moses left the living

-a blessing to the house of the nations.
+a blessing for the house of the nations.

 The bones of Elisha